Browse tips

 - Duplicate or copy the page in your app.
 Use the page overview, thumbnail view, page manager, or page actions menu.

 - Name the copy by timing.
-Examples: June Life Check, Birthday Reset, Back-to-School Check-In, New Year Reset, or After Burnout Reset.
+Examples: June Life Check, Birthday Check-In, Back-to-School Check-In, New Year Check-In, or After Burnout Check-In.

 - Pick areas that actually matter right now.
 Area ideas include health, home, family, money, faith, study, work, friendship, rest, creativity, business, body care, or joy.